-The Women's Hospital is directed by Prof. Marek Glezerman, a distinguished expert in Obstetrics and Gynecology, a full Professor at Tel Aviv University, Sackler School of Medicine, and the President of the International Society for Gender Medicine.
+The Women's Hospital is directed by Prof. Arnon Wiznitzer, a distinguished expert in Obstetrics and Gynecology, a full Professor at Tel Aviv University, Sackler School of Medicine, and the President of the International Society for Gender Medicine.
 Prof. Glezerman studied medicine in Paris, France and Frankfurt, Germany, where he received his medical degree in 1970.

 UNITS OF EXPERTISE